 Buccaneers Lodge & Backpackers

-I stayed in a private room here, and before I arrived, I had no idea what kind of room I would get.
-When the receptionist took me to my room, my mouth just dropped.
-The room was like in any five-star hotel with an insane view!
+I stayed in a private room at Buccaneers Lodge & Backpackers in Chintsa, and before I arrived, I had no idea what kind of room I would get.
+When the receptionist showed me my room, my jaw just dropped.
+It felt like staying in a five-star hotel, with an insane view of the ocean stretching out in front of me!

-This place is also special because it feels more like a resort than a hostel.
-The whole complex is huge and includes dorms, private rooms, camping area, swimming pool, lunch restaurant, dinner and breakfast restaurant, bar, kitchen, etc. They also organize free daily activities like volleyball tournaments, and they offer a variety of paid tours and activities like horse riding and surf lessons.
-I decided to spend my time just relaxing, strolling along the beach and enjoying my awesome room with a perfect sea view!
+What makes Buccaneers Lodge & Backpackers really special is that it feels more like a resort than a typical hostel.
+The whole complex is huge and includes dorms, private rooms, a camping area, a swimming pool, a lunch restaurant, a dinner and breakfast restaurant, a bar, and a fully equipped kitchen.
+They also organize free daily activities like volleyball tournaments, and for those looking for adventure, there’s a wide variety of paid tours and activities, from horse riding to surf lessons.

-For more pictures and the latest availability, check out Booking.com or HotelsCombined.
+For more pictures and the latest availability, check out Booking.com.

 The Southern Drakensberg